Syedaaneesa/Alpine-cottage/README.md

 # 🏡 Alpine Cottage Bed & Breakfast – Modern WordPress Design Project

-This project showcases a fully customized WordPress website for Alpine Cottage Bed & Breakfast, crafted to highlight their cozy accommodations and warm hospitality through an elegant, user-friendly design.
+This project features a fully customized WordPress website for Alpine Cottage Bed & Breakfast, designed to showcase their inviting accommodations and warm hospitality with a clean, user-friendly interface.

 You can visit the live site here:
 🔗 [https://alpinecottagebedandbreakfast.com/](https://alpinecottagebedandbreakfast.com/)